Jahia/content-integrity/docs/embedded-tests.md

 Errors are usually located under `/modules`, in a node part of a template.
 The root cause is usually an uncontrolled copy/paste in the `repository.xml` file.
 In such case, just fix the issue in the XML file, and redeploy the module.

 Otherwise, you will need to fix the node in the JCR, updating the property value to match the node name.
+If the impacted nodes are automatically created, for example from some custom java code, it is important as well to identify & fix the faulty code, in order to avoid reintroducing the issue.

 ## LockSanityCheck